-But before I tell you exactly how to explain this to a borrower, you need to understand what this page is saying.
+But before I tell you exactly how to explain this to a borrower, you need to understand what this particular document is saying.

 The easiest way to put it is this page tells the borrower that they owe interest to the lender the day the loan gets wired to escrow, not when escrow closes.

-Let's say the loan funds on a November 15th.
-That means the borrower owes interest to the lender starting on November 15th to the the end of the month, November 30th.
+Let's say the loan funds on November 15th.
+That means the borrower owes interest to the lender starting on November 15th through the end of the month, November 30th.

 Pretty simple, right?

-But, escrow might close the loan one day or even a few days later depending on if it’s a weekend or holiday.
+But, escrow might close the loan one day or even a few days after November 15th, especially if it’s a weekend or holiday.

 Keep in mind, while escrow always does their best to close the loan the same day they receive the wire from the lender, closing the loan the next is business day is a regular practice.

-Where this can be a big Issue is if the lender sends the money to escrow on a Friday but escrow doesn't close the file until Monday.
+This can potentially become an issue if the lender sends the money to escrow on a Friday but escrow doesn't close the file until Monday.
 Therefore, the borrower has to pay three days of interest from Friday (the day the money leaves the bank) to Monday before escrow actually closes the loan.
 The same scenario happens if escrow receives the money the day before a holiday.

 So in our example above, the borrower may start paying interest on November 15th, but the loan actually closes escrow on November 18th.

-Answer: It depends on if there’s time pressure for the loan to close.
+Answer: It depends on whether or not there’s time pressure for the loan to close.